olaviinha/EventClockerMcClockyFace/README.md

 Live demo: https://inha.asia/dmo/clocker/

-It is probably best suited for daily or weekly recurring events, but can also be used with dates.
+Due to the maintainability, it is probably best suited for daily or weekly recurring events, but can also be used with one time events using dates.

 I.e. it takes your data like this:
 ```